nextstrain/ncov/docs/src/tutorial/example-data.rst

 Run the workflow
 ----------------

-From within the ``ncov/`` directory, run the workflow using a configuration file provided in the tutorial directory:
+From within the ``ncov/`` directory, run the workflow using a :term:`configuration file <config file>` provided in the tutorial directory:

 .. code:: text